Cut Plywood Too Short for a Project? Here’s How To Fix It…

 We all know the “measure twice, cut once” rule but we’ve all been there… I know I’ve been there lots of times!
 I am human and I make mistakes!
 There, I said it.
 But then again, it might not be a mistake but a piece of plywood that is just too short for the project I’ve been diligently working on and “running” to the home improvement store is out of the question!
+Let me share how to salvage a piece of plywood cut too short and save hours of frustration from starting over!

 I was working on a cabinet and thought I had enough plywood for the project.
 The piece for the top was a hair short in both length and width.
 I drilled pocket holes in three edges of the top piece.
 I then cut pieces of pine at 2″ wide by the length of the sides and drilled pocket holes in the sides of the plywood piece.
 I attached the pine pieces to the plywood with 1-1/4″ pocket hole screws.
 I measured the overall length of the front and cut a piece of pine to fit.
 I attached the front piece in the same manner as the sides.